-• The period of detention at the police station is be no longer than necessary (PACE Code C, para.
-1.1)
+The period of detention at the police station is be no longer than necessary (PACE Code C,

 - Children should not routinely be placed in police cells.
 Custody Officers should consider if they can be supervised in another suitable safe place in the police station (PACE Code C, para.
 8.8) - Children must never be held in a police cell with a detained adult (PACE Code C, para.
-8.8) - Officers should avoid holding children overnight in police cells unless absolutely necessary • Be up-front about your role, tell the child: (Section 2, Detention and custody: Children and young persons, College of Policing, July 2015).
+8.8) - Officers should avoid holding children overnight in police cells unless absolutely necessary (Section 2, Detention and custody: Children and young persons, College of Policing, July 2015).